-I have shared a yummy recipe for sugar cookie bars before, but saw this variation and had to give it a try.
+I have shared a yummy recipe for sugar cookie bars before, but saw this variation of cream cheese sugar cookie bars and had to give it a try.
 The benefit of making sugar cookie bars is there is no rolling and cutting needed before you bake.
 Plus there is enough to serve a crowd.

 - 1 cup butter, softened

 - 8 oz cream cheese, softened (I used light)

 - 1 egg